Kingston, Jamaica

 When we asked people living in Kingston about club and activities where newcomers can meet others, they responded:

 "There are so many local NGOs and civic organisations that are in need of help and support and I am sure would greatly appreciate offers from volunteers or interns.
 It very much depends on your interests.
-I work in the area of gender and development - which also encompasses children's and youth rights," commented one expat who made the move to Jamaica.
+I work in the area of gender and development - which also encompasses children's and youth rights," said one expat who made the move to Jamaica.

 What should I bring when moving to Kingston?